asadrehman123/asadrehman123/README.md

 - 👋 Hi, I’m @asadrehman123
-- 👀 I’m interested in Image processing, AI, Deep Learning, Machine Learning and Computer Vision.
+- 👀 I’m interested all the fields where Mathematics is used.
-- 🌱 I’m currently done my Bachelor's in Mathematics and also experties in Programming Language like python and R.
+- 🌱 I’m currently done my Bachelor's in Mathematics and also experties in Programming Language like python.
-- 💞️ I’m looking for a supervisior for my Master's Research in the interested fields.
   - 📫 Reach me by Email: rehmanasad630@gmail.com
-- ⚡ Fun fact: love to play cricket.
+- ⚡ Fun fact: love to play cricket and love to make food.

 <!---
 asadrehman123/asadrehman123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.